luiinge/docsite-maven-plugin/README.md

 ### Github emojis
-[Github](https://github.com) uses a mechanism that replaces specific text markups with icons when displaying certain documents.
+[Github](https://github.com) uses a mechanism that replaces specific text markups with icons when displaying certain documents (for example, the following would be rendered as an emoji: :smile:).
 The pages generated with Docsite would apply the same transformations by default in order to emulate such representation.
 However, it is possible that some documents use those markups without any emoji intention and hence the generated page would contain unexpected images.
 If you experience this problem, simply disable the emoji replacement by setting